Creating a WalT image from scratch

 When deploying your image, the WalT server will automatically insert its

-own public key in file /root/.ssh/authorized_keys
+own public key in file /root/.ssh/authorized_keys.
+This allows the

 WalT server to offer shell sessions and file transfers to or from the